-The follow is a treatment tutorial for FIP in my own words developed from my own experience over two years.
-I strongly encourage you to also read the GS Treatment Summary by Dr. Niels Pedersen at UC Davis who led the development of this cure for FIP
+The following is a description of how I treated my cat along with various tip and tricks I learned along the way.
+Maybe you will find it helpful on your own journey.
+I strongly encourage you to also read the GS Treatment Summary by Dr. Niels Pedersen at UC Davis who led the development of this cure for FIP.

 If you just found out your cat has FIP you are probably overwhelmed with all the available information here and elsewhere.
 On this page, I try to make it as easy as possible and explain step by step what you need to do to treat your cat.
 In one sentence, you will need to give your cat a dose of GS (injection or pills) every day for 84 days.
 You will need bottles of GS (or pills), syringes, and needles.
 Below is the detailed step by step tutorial.
 However, I recommend you also read the treatment summaries written by Dr. Pedersen.
 If you cat has regular wet or dry FIP then read this article.
 If you cat has Neuro or Ocular forms of FIP, then also read this article. be sure to fully explore sockfip.org.
 It is best source for information about FIP.

 Step 1: Prednisolone: I am not a vet but if you can’t find a quick source of GS to get started, talk to your vet about prescribing Presnisolone (Pred).
-Pred, in many cases, can slow down the FIP progression and improve his/her appetite.
-It will buy you some time while you get GS and other supplies on hand.
+Pred, in many cases, seems to slow or retard the FIP progression and improve his/her appetite.
+Pred may be more effective in cases of dry FIP.
+It may buy you some time while you get GS and other supplies on hand.
 Then taper off after about a week.

 Step 2 Find GS near nearby:..
 Time is of the essence when dealing with FIP.
 Wet FIP, in particular, can progress very quickly (fatal in days or weeks).
 Use the Facebook groups to network and try to find GS already in your city.
 In most cases one bottle of GS will hold you until you can order more GS.